 The protests erupted on 12 April 2016 after the country’s president, Gjorge Ivanov, announced that more than 50 officials involved in a wiretapping scandal would be officially pardoned, and the investigation into the alleged illegal telephone surveillance carried out by the government would be halted.

-Following this decision, a crucial operation of the Special Public Prosecutor was brought to an end: one that had been probing multiple corruption scandals and criminal activities by the political elite.
-As this prosecutor was seen by many as the only ray of hope for the future of Macedonia, it had been of utmost importance for them to preserve it as a functioning institution and continue the battle for democracy and the rule of law.
+Following this decision, a crucial operation of the Special Public Prosecutor's office was brought to an end: one that had been probing multiple corruption scandals and criminal activities by the political elite.
+As this was seen by many as the only ray of hope for the future of Macedonia, it had been of utmost importance to preserve it as a functioning institution and continue the battle for democracy and the rule of law.

 Over time, the protests have gradually transformed into a revolutionary movement that seeks to highlight and revise the understanding of independence, citizens’ action and collective responsibility in the minds of a majority of Macedonians.
 Every citizen-led movement has its own defining moments, and the one currently underway in Macedonia is underlined by use of cheerful colour, splashed across the streets, or paintballed onto monuments, statues and buildings created during the Skopje 2014 project – a city-wide, government-led redevelopment project that generated controversy due to its high cost.